ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_mp/{{ cookiecutter.repo_name }}/README.md

-In order to run this starter, it is necessary to isntall an additional packages, all avaiable throught `pip`, them being `kedro-partitioned`(used to create multipipelines, making it easier to work with partitioned datasets).
-In order to install it, execute the following command line:
+In order to run this starter, it is necessary to install an additional packages, all avaiable throught `pip`, them being `kedro-partitioned`(used to create multipipelines, making it easier to work with partitioned datasets).
+In order to install it, execute the following, add the package to the `requirements.txt` file and run the following command:

 ```
 pip install -r src/requirements.txt
 ```

-> Note:
+> **Note**:
 > It is possible to download the fully functional template for this project by simply running `kedro new --starter projetaai_mp`.
 It is then possible to run it and visualize it with the usual `kedro run` and `kedro viz` commands.